irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.Request"></a>

 ### Request
-Request defines a standard for request.
+Request defines a standard for request

 | Field | Type | Label | Description |